RndMnkIII/openfpga-NES-Analogizer/README.md

 ### Video Options

 There are several options provided for tweaking the displayed video:
+* `Video Dejitter` - Intended for use with Analogizer video output with a CRT screen to mimick the real behaviour of the NES.
+Disable it for use with the Pocket screen, the Dock output or Video Scalers as the OSSC.
 * `Hide Overscan` - Hides the top and bottom 8 pixels of the video, which would normally be masked by the CRT.
 Adjusts the aspect ratio to correspond with this modification.
 This option does nothing in PAL mode
 * `Edge Masking` - Masks the sides of the screen in black, depending on the chosen option.
 The auto setting automatically masks the left side when certain conditions are met.
 * `Square Pixels` - The internal resolution of the NES is a 8:7 pixel aspect ratio (wide pixels), which roughly corresponds to what users would see on 4:3 display aspect ratio CRTs.
 Some games are designed to be displayed at 8:7 PAR (the core's default), and others at 1:1 PAR (square pixels).
 The `Square Pixels` option is provided to switch to a 1:1 pixel aspect ratio.